RemainNA/auraxis-bot/README.md

 #### /subscribe alerts [server]

 Subscribes the channel to notifications of alerts starting on the specified servers.
-Supports multiple servers per query.
-Supports all platforms without prefixes.

 #### /unsubscribe alerts [server]

 Unsubscribes the channel from the above notifications.
-Supports multiple servers per query.
-Supports all platforms without prefixes.

 #### /subscribe activity [outfit] \<platform>

 Subscribes the channel to notifications of logins and logouts of members in the specified outfit tag.
-Supports multiple tags per query.

 #### /unsubscribe activity [outfit] \<platform>

 Unsubscribes the channel from the above notifications.
-Supports multiple tags per query.

 #### /subscribe captures [outfit] \<platform>

 Subscribes the channel to notifications of bases captured by the specified tag.
-Supports multiple tags per query.

 #### /unsubscribe captures [outfit] \<platform>

 Unsubscribes the channel from the above notifications.
-Supports multiple tags per query.

 #### /subscribe unlocks [server]